Do you want to know what is an email subdomain and why you should be using one?

 This way, you can protect your root domain from potential reputation problems and ensure that your emails are always getting delivered from a subdomain that is trusted by mailers.

-You can still use your root domain for day to to day business emails that you send out personally.
-But for email campaigns and automated transactional emails (order confirmations, password resets, etc.), it is always a good idea to use an email subdomain.
+You can still use your root domain for day-to-day business emails that you send out personally.
+But for email campaigns and automated transactional emails (order confirmations, password resets, etc.), it’s always a good idea to use an email subdomain.

 When to Use Email Subdomains

 Many businesses use multiple subdomains for different email audiences.
-It’s not necessary to use multiple subdomains, but you should at least have one email subdomain to protect your root domain reputation.
+It’s not necessary to use multiple subdomains, but you should at least have one email subdomain to protect your root domain’s reputation.

 Here are some common scenarios where you might want to use email subdomains: